RadiateJam1/RadiateJam1/README.md

 - 👋 Hi, I’m @RadiateJam1
-- 👀 I’m interested in game development, webdev, and AI
+- 👀 I’m interested in quantitative development
-- 🌱 I’m currently learning C++ and Python, planning on JS
+- 🌱 I’m currently learning C++ and Java, planning on Rust
 - 💞️ I’m looking to collaborate on projects of any kind
 - 📫 reach me via the email shreyasjain690@gmail.com
 - 😄 Pronouns: he/him